Naotonosato/MilletPie/README.md

 # MilletPie
-My English isn't very good and I'm not used to be GitHub.
+/＊My English isn't very good and I don't have much experience of using github. ＊/

 This is only available in Windows. this project doesn't support Linux,Mac OS,iOS,Android yet.